Pre Loader

 Trends in fossil gas consumption & imports

-In May 6, 2025, the European Commission announced its plan to fully ban imports of Russian fossil gas until 2027 (pipeline and LNG).
+On May 6, 2025, the European Commission announced its plan to fully ban imports of Russian fossil gas until 2027 (pipeline and LNG).
 The goal of the RePowerEU Roadmap, is to ban, by the end of 2025, Russian gas imports under new contracts and existing spot contracts, and then, by the end of 2027, to ban imports under long-term contacts.
-In addition, by the end of 2025 EU member states are requested to submit national plans for the phase out of Russian gas.
+In addition, by the end of 2025, EU member states are requested to submit national plans for the phase out of Russian gas.

 For this reason, for each month and cumulatively for the period of interest, we present here analyses based on publicly available data from DESFA (the national fossil gas system operator) and Eurostat.
 Starting from August 2022, these analyses focus on: